What is Wellbutrin?

 In the United States, antidepressants are among the most widely prescribed drugs.
 Some people use them for a couple of weeks or months, and others use them for years.
-Approximately one out of every four adults has been prescribed an antidepressant at least once in their lifetime, and some use them for over 10 years or more.
+Approximately one out of every four adults has been prescribed an antidepressant in their lifetime, and some use them for over 10 years or more.
 Many people take antidepressants permanently when they discover one that works for them.
 This is especially true if the antidepressant has few to no side effects.

 Antidepressants are a unique drug class in that not every drug works for everybody.
-It may require many attempts for certain people to find a drug that works for them.
+It may require many attempts for certain people to find a drug that works.
 You may even decide to avoid taking Wellbutrin because you’re feeling stable and happy to go without it.
 Other reasons for quitting include success in quitting smoking.